7 Ways to Create Safe Spaces in Your Online Community

 TIP #2 If you're a company creating a product or service and have created a community to glean customer information or to get ideas for new products or services, you need to say when, how, and why you might use this data.

 Disclosures that could affect trust should ideally appear during the community signup process and should always be easy to find in the global footer or the About section of your website.
+For example, is your pharmaceuticals company’s online community going to gather data from members to create new products?
+It’s far better to disclose that in advance, rather than your members finding out in a roundabout way.

 Do you regularly communicate the community purpose to members?